 Giving all children an equal chance to thrive by providing all kindergartens with extra resourcing.

-The Victorian Government is investing $5 billion in kindergarten programs for all 3-year-olds over the next 10 years – a nation-leading initiative that will benefit children across the state
+We're investing $14 billion in kindergarten programs for all 3-year-olds over the next 10 years, benefiting children across the state.

 VCE is changing from 2023.
 Victorian senior secondary education is changing.
 From 2023, the new VCE Vocational Major and Victorian Pathways Certificate will replace VCAL.